From CC to Grams: A full breakdown to Powder Conversion

 - Moisture Content: The presence of moisture adds weight without significantly increasing volume, thereby increasing the density.

 - Powder Composition: Different powders have inherently different densities.
-For example, baking soda will have a different density than powdered sugar.
+Take this: baking soda will have a different density than powdered sugar.

 Methods for Determining Powder Density